Pseudodementia: Pseudodementia vs. dementia

 Pseudodementia symptoms can appear similar to dementia.
-Due to the similar side effects to dementia, this can result in a misdiagnosis of depression, or the adverse effects of medications being taken.
-This form of dementia is not the original form and does not result from the same cognitive changes.
-Once the depression is properly treated or the medication therapy is changed, the cognitive impairment can be effectively reversed.
-Generally, dementia involves a steady and irreversible cognitive decline but in some cases there may be different outcomes.
-In addition, diminished mental capacity and social withdrawal are commonly identified as symptoms in the elderly but oftentimes is due to symptoms of depression.
-As a result, elderly patients are often misdiagnosed especially when healthcare professionals do not make an accurate assessment.
+Due to the similar signs and symptoms, it can result in a misdiagnosis of depression, as well as adverse effects from inaccurately prescribed medications.
+Generally, dementia involves a steady and irreversible cognitive decline while pseudodementia-induced symptoms are reversible.
+Thus, once the depression is properly treated or the medication therapy has been modified, depression-induced cognitive impairment can be effectively reversed.
+Commonly within older adults, diminished mental capacity and social withdrawal are identified as dementia symptoms without considering and ruling out depression.
+As a result, older adult patients are often misdiagnosed due to insufficient testing.

-Older people with predominantly cognitive symptoms such as loss of memory, and vagueness, as well as prominent slowing of movement and reduced or slowed speech, were sometimes misdiagnosed as having dementia when further investigation showed they were suffering from a major depressive episode.
-This was an important distinction as the former was untreatable and progressive and the latter treatable with antidepressant therapy, electroconvulsive therapy, or both.
+Cognitive symptoms such as memory loss, slowed movement, or reduced/ slowed speech, are sometimes initially misdiagnosed as dementia, however, further investigation determined that these patients were suffering from a major depressive episode.
+This is an important distinction as the former is untreatable, whereas the latter is treatable using antidepressant therapy, electroconvulsive therapy, or both.
 In contrast to major depression, dementia is a progressive neurodegenerative syndrome involving a pervasive impairment of higher cortical functions resulting from widespread brain pathology.

+The European Association of Nuclear Medicine recommends that FDG-PET be used to differentiate between pseudodementia and dementias like Alzheimer's disease, as specific hypometabolism patterns are usually apparent the latter, while normal or frontal hypometabolism are more typical of the former.
+A paucity of evidence related to the specific features of pseudodementia limits the diagnostic utility of FDG-PET.
+The recommendation that FDG-PET be used in cases of suspected pseudodementia is based on the high negative predictive value of a normal FDG-PET scan, which "virtually excludes" the possibility of neurodegenerative dementia.